chronologic/chronologic/audit/code-review/DayToken.md

         // Create initially all balance on the team multisig balances[owner] = totalSupply;
         maxAddresses = _maxAddresses;
+        require(maxAddresses > 1); // else division by zero will occur in setInitialMintingPowerOf
         totalPreIcoAddresses = _totalPreIcoAddresses;
         totalIcoAddresses = _totalIcoAddresses;
         totalPostIcoAddresses = _totalPostIcoAddresses;